 You’re faced with your belongings spread across the bedroom floor asking yourself what is the best way to pack a suitcase?
 Well, there are many tricks and items that can help you get organised and pack your bag properly.
 For a comprehensive breakdown of packing hacks, check out our article here.
 A few worthwhile investments that will help you pack are:

-Packing cubes – separate your clothing in a visually obvious way and transform your suitcase into beautifully organised space
+- Packing cubes – separate your clothing in a visually obvious way and transform your suitcase into a beautifully organised space

 Take packing seriously for your tour and you’ll be unburdened by an overflowing suitcase or missing items, as you’re having the time of your life.